 That means that as a preacher I am constantly confronted with the question: How can I best portray the glory of God so that the greatest number of people will see it and be changed by it?
 As I asked myself that question on the retreat two weeks ago, a new answer came to my mind.

-So I searched the Scriptures for several days seeking all those places which tell us what it is that God loves and enjoys and delights in and takes pleasure in and rejoices in.
+So I searched the Scriptures for several days seeking all those places that tell us what it is that God loves and enjoys and delights in and takes pleasure in and rejoices in.
 The result is a plan to preach thirteen messages entitled the pleasures of God.

 So it is my prayer, and I hope that you will make it your prayer, that in seeing the objects of God’s pleasure we will see the excellency and worth of his soul; and in seeing the excellency and worth of his soul we will see his glory; and in seeing his glory we will be changed from one degree of glory to another into his likeness; and in being changed into his likeness we will confront this city, and the unreached peoples of the world, with a living witness to a great and irresistibly attractive Savior.
-May the Lord be pleased to send us a great revival of love and holiness and power as we look to him and pray earnestly over the next 13 weeks.
+May the Lord be pleased to send us a great revival of love and holiness and power as we look to him and pray earnestly over the next thirteen weeks.

 Five Affirmations of the Pleasures of God